Meet the Scholars

 Sal graduated from Downey High School.
 He plans to study criminal justice at Whittier College while competing on the men’s golf team.
 His career goal is to work in law enforcement to help protect people in his community.
 Sal has remained active in SCGA Junior programs by participating in Play Days and was selected to participate in the annual Friends of Golf clinic alongside Bryson DeChambeau.
 He plans to continue to give back to SCGA Junior by being a mentor and coach for juniors in the program.

 Diamond graduated from North Hollywood High School and will attend UC Santa Barbara in the fall.
 He maintained a 4.0 GPA throughout his high school career.
 He has received several honors and awards, including being selected by SCGA Junior to represent Jim Furyk at Nick Faldo’s Major Champions Invitational and to participate in a clinic alongside Dustin Johnson at the annual Friends of Golf event.
 He has been involved in SCGA Junior as a role model and mentor to beginner golfers and enjoys playing in the Play Days.
+Diamond was also selected as the first recipient of the Merrins Legacy Program, earning the opportunity to receive lessons from Eddie Merrins.

 Martin graduated from Cypress High School and will attend Chapman University in the fall.
 He will study pre-pharmacy.
 He has been involved with SCGA Junior and has played golf for over eight years.
 His favorite event from SCGA Junior was the college tour of Occidental College, his first ever college tour.
 When he is not playing golf, Martin enjoys reading fiction novels and playing various sports such as basketball and volleyball.